AlloyCI/alloy-runner/docs/faq/README.md

-You can avoid the problem by using Git to clean your directory structure, first run `git config --system core.longpaths true` from the command line and then set your project to use *git fetch* from the GitLab CI project settings page.
+You can avoid the problem by using Git to clean your directory structure, first run `git config --system core.longpaths true` from the command line and then set your project to use *git fetch* from the AlloyCI CI project settings page.

 ### b) Use NTFSSecurity tools for PowerShell